ONSdigital/dp-standards/REPOSITORY_STANDARDS.md

 Where possible, these should be consistent across applications / libraries.
 Some common targets include:

-- build
+- build: used to build the project ready for deployment
-- debug
+- debug: used to build and run the project locally often watching for local changes and rebuilding to aid in local development
-- lint
+- lint: runs all linters and other static code analysis tools for the project
-- test
+- test: runs unit and integration tests for the project
-- test-component
+- test-component: runs component tests for the project

 ### Dockerfile